zoobab/website/docs/tasks/service-catalog/install-service-catalog.md

 ## Uninstall Service Catalog

-To uninstall Service Catalog from your Kubernetes cluster using the `sc` tool, run:
+If you would like to uninstall Service Catalog from your Kubernetes cluster using the `sc` tool, run:

 ```shell
 sc uninstall
 ```

-That should remove Service Catalog from your Kubernetes cluster.

 {% endcapture %}